Build Introduction

 - Splashes will be the highest damage for the build.
 Splashes always Overpower.

 - The initial hit that triggers a puddle will have a standard Overpower chance.
-Options like Obsidian Slam and
+Options like

-- Pulverize hits inside the puddle will always Overpower, but have normal Critical Strike Chance.
+Provocation are still taken to help fill these gaps. - Pulverize hits inside the puddle will always Overpower, but have normal Critical Strike Chance.

 - General Strategy for using